 Imagine your codebase as a city.
 If the streets are clear and the layout is logical, adding a new building is straightforward.
 If the map is a chaotic maze, every change becomes slow and risky.

-Clean code is strategic.
-It’s about managing complexity so teams can onboard faster, ship features more reliably, and lower maintenance costs.
-These outcomes aren’t theoretical — teams that invest in code quality report better delivery performance and lower change failure rates2.
+Clean code is strategic: it’s about managing complexity so teams can onboard faster, ship features more reliably, and lower maintenance costs.
+These outcomes are backed by industry research that links engineering practices to better delivery performance and lower change failure rates2.

 The Business Case for Readability